mtford90/siesta-reactjs-todomvc/bower_components/react-siesta/README.md

 Useful components & mixins for using Siesta with ReactJS.

-See the [documentation](http://mtford.co.uk/siesta/docs.html#reactjs-mixin) for usage.
+See the [documentation](http://mtford.co.uk/siesta/docs.html#reactjs-mixin) for installation and usage.